gapdays/gap-sage-days2016/index.md

 ## {{ site.title }}

-For the 1st Joint GAP-Sage Days, the focus of the workshop will be on improving GAP-SageMath integration and interaction between our systems and their developers, and the focus of the GAP Coding Sprint will be on converging GAP and HPC-GAP development branches.
+For the 1st Joint GAP-Sage Days, the focus of the workshop will be on improving GAP-SageMath integration and interaction between our systems and their developers.
+The focus of the GAP Coding Sprint will be on converging GAP and HPC-GAP development branches.

 More detailed information can be found on [the program page]({{ site.baseurl }}/program).